-Your employer makes a separate contribution based on the payroll of all employees it covers under VRS.
+Your employer makes a separate contribution based on the payroll of all covered employees.
 The VRS actuary determines the rate your employer pays.
 This rate is based on several factors, including the number of employees eligible for benefits, number of retired employees, employee salaries, ages and mortality rates.
 Members are not eligible for a refund of the separate employer contribution.